dszfw/gojs-flowchart-rest/README.md

 # Introduction

-Enhanced the drop wizard demo application with many to many database persistence (Process - Task).
+Enhanced drop wizard demo application with many to many database persistence (Process - Task).
-Original code placed in `com.example.helloworld` package.
+Original dropwizard-examle code exist and placed in `com.example.helloworld` package.
-The custom implemented code placed in `custom` package.
+Custom implemented code placed in `custom` package.
 Unit and integration tests has been implemented also.

 # Running The Application